tracee/tracee/README.md

 TL;DR, watch our [5 minutes slide deck](http://www.tracee.io/docs/slides/#/)

-> __TracEE makes it easy to track the invocation context throughout your distributed JavaEE-Application logs.
-It does not force
-> you to manually pass around collaboration-ids but instead uses side-channels on the underlying protocols and therefore
-> encapsulates the aspect of invocation context propagation.__
+> __TracEE makes it easy to track the invocation context throughout your distributed JavaEE and Spring applications logs.
+It does not force you to manually pass around collaboration-ids but instead uses side-channels on the underlying protocols and therefore encapsulates the aspect of invocation context propagation.__

 You may already aggregate all your application logs at a single place (using graylog, logstash+kibana or others) but it is still complicated to gather relevant log entries that belong to a certain interaction with your system.